PrestaShop/prestashop.github.io/news/_posts/2016-02-04-new-theme-1-7-introduction.markdown

 ## What's next?

-The new default theme will be released in beta in the same time that PrestaShop 1.7 beta version.
-All your comments and feedbacks will be welcome and we will be glad to hear them.
+The new default theme is still work in progress.
+It will be released in beta at the same time that PrestaShop 1.7 beta version.
+All your comments and feedbacks are welcome and we will be glad to hear them.